atroliveira92/JetpackNavigationPoC/README.md

 # Jetpack navigation Prove of Concept
-This is a PoC Project that consists in a atempt to implement a multi-module navigation using the Jetpack navigation library.
 The goal of this PoC is understand and apply a architecture that can support a navigation between feature modules without depends on each other.
-This project is a simple example of a architecture approach and is open to feedbacks and changes.

 # Modules
  - app: App module with a simple `MainActity` that works as a shell host to the feature's Fragments.
 Also, this module configure the DI framework